ShujiaHuang/liusylab.org/content/home/intro.md

 widget: slider
 headless: true    # This file represents a page section.
-active: true      # Activate this widget? true/false
+active: false     # Activate this widget? true/false
 weight: 1         # Order that this section will appear.